-Click the blue +Where's My Payout? button at the top of the page if you’re seeing a payout that seems to be missing from your bank.
-Select the box next to the payout with the appropriate date, and click next to be given instructions on how to resolve your payouts issue.
+If you see a payout that is missing from your bank, then click the Where's My Payout? button at the top of the page.
+Select the box next to the payout with the appropriate date, and click Next to view instructions on how to resolve your payouts issue.

 Click the Reports tab to see a full overview of all transactions from your account.
 You can view all of your charges, refunds, payment failures, disputes, as well as any adjustments that have happened.
 Here is where you can see all the descriptions you’ve added to your invoices, to help better understand what happened in each transaction.
 Learn more about how to issue refunds or settle disputes using the Reports dashboard.